 How Early Can an Ovarian Cancer Diagnosis be Made?

 The American Cancer Society states that approximately 22,240 women will receive a new diagnosis of ovarian cancer, and about 14,070 will die from ovarian cancer.
-Also, it is the fifth in cancer deaths among women.
+It is also the fifth in cancer deaths among women.

 Ovarian cancer is most often diagnosed in elderly women; half of the women diagnosed are 63 years or older.
 It is also more common for women who are white to develop ovarian cancer than for African-American women.

 Although it may seem that there are high rates of ovarian cancer, the rates of have fallen over the past 20 years.

 Strategies for Early Ovarian Cancer Diagnosis

 Early diagnosis of ovarian cancer is important.
 It increases the survival rate.
 However, only 20 percent of ovarian cancers are found at an early stage.

 So, how can ovarian cancer be found at an early stage?

 If symptoms of ovarian cancer develop, discuss with your physician right away.
 Typically, early cancers of the ovaries do not cause symptoms.
 Ovarian cancer symptoms include: